-The Dell S2522HG is the best budget 240Hz gaming monitor thanks to its affordable price, quick response time speed, AMD FreeSync (G-SYNC Compatible) support and IPS panel with accurate colors and wide viewing angles.
+The Dell S2522HG is one of the best budget 240Hz gaming monitors thanks to its affordable price, quick response time speed, AMD FreeSync (G-SYNC Compatible) support and IPS panel with accurate colors and wide viewing angles.
 Moreover, it has a fully ergonomic design and rich connectivity options!

 There are quite a lot of 1080p 240Hz IPS gaming monitors to choose from.
 The Dell S2522HG is one most affordable models yet it doesn’t seem to skimp on anything, such as design or connectivity options – so, what’s the catch?

 Unlike most 240Hz models, the Dell S2522HG doesn’t offer MBR (Motion Blur Reduction) and HDR (High Dynamic Range) support.
 Is this something you wouldn’t be using anyway or a big omission on Dell’s part?
 Let’s find out!

 The monitor uses the same IPS panel found in the other 24.5″ 1080p 240Hz displays.
 So, you get the flawless 178° wide viewing angles, ensuring that the picture remains perfect regardless of the angle you’re looking at the screen.

 Further, the Dell S2522HG can get more than bright enough even in well-lit rooms thanks to its peak brightness of 400-nits, while the static contrast ratio amounts to around 1,000:1, which is standard for IPS monitors.

 So, you won’t get as deep blacks as that of VA monitors with a contrast ratio of around 3,000:1, but if you want to combine inky blacks with a high refresh rate and fast response time speed, you’ll need to invest a bit more in something like the Samsung C27G75T (~$700).